 This unit familiarises you with the basic design principles and passive strategies for heating, cooling and daylighting necessary for architectural designs that respond to human needs (human comfort), regionalism and climate.
 Understanding the importance of climate-responsive design and environmental factors on the design development of buildings provides you with the tools to integrate environmental design principals in buildings.
 In a world of finite resources, understanding the physical phenomenon we have to deal with in design is essential for responsible professionals.
 Technical and scientific issues are an integral part of design projects.
 It is a fundamental task of architectural design to achieve maximum comfort requirements of the users while minimising energy consumption.

 This unit introduces building construction principles, an essential part of the vocabulary and knowledge of an architect.
 It increases your understanding of applied construction technologies and materials as key concepts for design development and resolution.
 It examines the role of building standards and the Building Code of Australia (BCA) in building design, including its housing provisions and associated codes for all types of buildings to achieve the requirements for building approvals.
-It also looks at domestic construction with emphasis on general properties of building materials and common construction practices used in dwellings, single storey and class 10 buildings.
+It also looks at domestic construction with emphasis on general material and structural properties of building components and systems; and common construction practices used in dwellings, single storey and class 10 buildings.
 Comparison of building systems and their effect on domestic building design will be explored in detail.

 The unit will aid you to develop architectural designs of intermediate complexity with focus on the integration of issues pertinent to commercial architectural projects that address modern technology, society and culture.
 This design unit expects you to start undertaking your own, independent research and project development, aiming for a real-world design environment.
 It builds upon design skills developed in previous units focusing on commercial architecture of industrial and mixed-use projects.
 Particular emphasis is placed on effective and professional communication of the design intent with the aid of digital tools.
 Design theory, sustainability, sociology, heritage and adaptive re-use, history and critique, as they all apply to architectural design, all form part of the content.